immcantation/scoper/docs/topics/spectralClones.md

 For `summarize_clones=TRUE` returns a [ScoperClones](ScoperClones-class.md) object including the modified `db` with clone identifiers, and other clones summary information.
 If `log` is specified as output path/filename.txt, it will write verbose logging to a file in the output path.
 If `log` is specified as only a filename.txt, current directory is used.
+The default is `NULL` for no action.

 Details